Pillar 3 Disclosure

 Contingency planning

 IPS has a fully documented Business Continuity Plan to identify who is responsible for taking action in the event of an emergency and what are the appropriate actions.
+IPS also maintains a detailed Wind Down Plan which identifies actions which must be taken in the event the firm is no longer able to continue its operations.

-This plan is reviewed every twelve months to ensure that the proposed actions remain feasible and appropriate (e.g. in respect of disaster recovery sites or computer systems and software).
+Both plans are reviewed every twelve months to ensure that the proposed actions remain feasible and appropriate (e.g. in respect of disaster recovery sites or computer systems and software).
 In addition business Continuity Insurance has been put in place.

 2. Credit risk